pluralsight/guides/in-review/front-end-javascript/ui-state-management-with-redux-in-angular-2/article.md

 Redux has a convention for loading asynchronous results.
 It does it by using three actions - `LOAD` , `LOAD_SUCCESS` and `LOAD_FAILURE`.
 The last two get dispathed when the [middleware](http://redux.js.org/docs/advanced/Middleware.html) resolves the server-side request.

-To figure out how to construct the state of the paginated `games` entities, the requirements for a pagination to wor successfully need to be fleshed out.
-What does a pagination need:
+To figure out how to construct the state of the paginated `games` entities, let's see what a pagination need:

 1. Number of current page
 2. Total amount of items